 - More difficult-to-collect metrics are used less often.
 Return on investment and other types of business impact metrics, which are arguably the most difficult to calculate, are used the least often – by one in four respondents or less.
 Conversely, simple metrics such as numbers of course completions and registrations are among the most often used.

-Since far more training budgets are decreasing than increasing in 2009, there is heightened importance in demonstrating the impact of training spending through effective measurements.
+Since far more training budgets are decreasing than increasing, there is heightened importance in demonstrating the impact of training spending through effective measurements.
 There are traditional measurement tools that should be reevaluated and updated, but it also opens up the discussion for measuring informal learning.
 It can even be less expensive than traditional training if you encourage people to talk, share and ask questions.